alexwlchan/alexwlchan.net/src/_drafts/best-age-picker.md

 // 158px
 ```

-and I can work out how many candles are visible for each width.
+I know how far apart the candles are spaced, so I can use this to work out how many are visible at any given time.
 There are other ways to inspect the state of an in-progress SVG animation; tying it to the geometry was the easiest in this case.

 ---

-I learn a lot from doing mini-projects like this, and I learn more than I would by just reading the documentation.
+I learn a lot from doing mini-projects like this, and more than I would by just reading the documentation.
-I didn't plan to do it, but this particular idea – "animate a birthday cake" – sunk its teeth into my [hyperfocus] a few days ago, and I've been thinking about it ever since.
+I didn't plan to work on this, but this particular idea – "animate a birthday cake" – sunk its teeth into my [hyperfocus] a few days ago, and I've been thinking about it ever since.
+Posting this article will let me call the project "done" and move on to other things.

 Animation is one of those topics that's always been just beyond what I can do – I knew that SVG animation is a thing, but I'd never actually tried it.
 Now I have!